kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

    to introduce the additional concept of "readiness".

-## Considered bug REJECTED synchronization mechinism:
+## Considered but REJECTED synchronization mechinism:

 #### Rejected 1.
 Always do consistent read